 Coggin College of Business has many scholarships to offer both undergraduate and graduate students.
-Please review the following information before applying.
-If you have any questions, please contact the Dean's office at email@example.com or 904-620-1540.
+Please review as a resource for Coggin awards.
+If you have any questions, please contact the Dean's office at firstname.lastname@example.org or 904-620-1540.

 To be eligible to compete for scholarships administered by the Coggin College of Business:

 - Students must declare a major in the Coggin College of Business